strategineer/personal-website/content/books/2024-07-26/index.md

 weight: 1
 ---

 Use of Weapons, it's about Iain Banks's utopian Culture, and how it deals with autocrats and a freelance mercenary named Zakelwe who doesn't like how the Culture deals with autocrats, so he takes matters into his own hands.
+Funny and philosophical, this is peak Iain Banks.

 <!--more-->